milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 ·
 [:octicons-mortar-board-16: Tutorial](../guides/takara-hsa-bcr.md)

 SMARTer Human BCR IgG IgM H/K/L Profiling Kit pairs 5' RACE with NGS technology to provide a sensitive, accurate, and optimized approach to BCR profiling from RNA input samples.
 The 5' RACE method reduces variability and allows for priming from the constant region of BCR heavy or light chains.
 This kit combines these benefits with gene-specific amplification to capture complete V(D)J variable regions of BCR transcripts and provide a highly sensitive and reproducible method for profiling B-cell repertoires.
 The `-cdr3` preset may be used to reduce clonotype assembling feature from full V-D-J region to CDR3 only.
-Mix-in option`--dont-separate-by C` mix-in may be used to not separate clones by isotypes.
+Mix-in option`--dont-split-clones-by C` mix-in may be used to not separate clones by isotypes.

 ![](pics/SMARTer-Human-BCR-IgG-IgM-H-K-L-dark.svg#only-dark)
 ![](pics/SMARTer-Human-BCR-IgG-IgM-H-K-L-light.svg#only-light)